paulross/skiplist/docs/source/rolling_median.rst

 Columns: 16
 ^^^^^^^^^^^^

+In this test a 16 column array is created with up to 8,388,608 rows.
+This is up to 134,217,728 entries at 8 bytes a float this is 1,073,741,824 bytes (1GB) in total.
 Running this on 16 column arrays with 1m rows with processes from 1 to 16 gives the following execution times.

 .. image::
     plots/images/perf_rolling_median_shared_memory_cols_16.png
+    :width: 500
+    :align: center
+    :alt: Rolling Median Performance, 16 Columns

 Comparing the **speed** of execution compared to a single process gives:

 .. image::
     plots/images/perf_rolling_median_shared_memory_ratio_cols_16.png
+    :width: 500
+    :align: center
+    :alt: Rolling Median Relative Performance, 16 Columns

 Clearly there is some overhead so it is not really worth doing this for less that 10,000 rows.
 The number of processes equal to the number of CPUs is optimum, twice that *might* give a *small* advantage.